-Option Action Show Framework Interface Open the Zachman Framework interface diagram.
+Option Action Show Framework Interface Open the Zachman Framework Interface diagram.
 Insert New Framework Model Create a new Zachman Framework template model under the selected Package.
 Open Example Model Load the example Zachman Framework model.
 Synchronize Tagged Values Add missing Tagged Values to all elements in the model that require them.
 Select this option: Whenever a new element is created by any means other than directly dropping the element from the Zachman Framework Toolbox page Before using a new version of the Add-In, to update the Tagged Values of elements in existing models to the latest version of the Zachman Framework profile Help Display the MDG Technology for Zachman Framework Help.
 About Display the version information for the MDG Technology for Zachman Framework.

-- If either the 'Extensions' menu or the 'Zachman Framework Technology' sub-menu is not visible after installing the Zachman Framework Add-In: - Select 'Extensions | Manage Add-Ins' and select the 'Zachman Framework Load on Startup' checkbox on the 'Manage Add-Ins' dialog, or - Reset Enterprise Architect's menus by selecting 'View | Workspaces and Commands > Menu Sets' and select the 'Complete' menu set
+If the 'Zachman Framework Technology' sub-menu is not visible after installing the Zachman Framework Add-In: Select 'Specialize > Add-Ins > Manage' and select the 'Zachman Framework Load on Startup' checkbox on the 'Manage Add-Ins' dialog